image-charts/documentation/docs/reference/chart-type.md

 ---
-meta_description: "Image-charts API propose to customize your graphics as for example with chart type.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Learn how to customize your chart type, from bar chart to qr code."
 ---
 Specify the chart type using the `cht` parameter.
 See the individual chart documentation pages for a list of available chart types.